 Looking to escape the crowds, cigarette smoke, and constant slot ringing on the Vegas Strip for a day?
-Often overlooked by visitors is the abunance of outdoor activities, national parks, recreation areas, and other things to do outside of Las Vegas.
-In fact, Las Vegas can be a haven for outdoor enthusists.
+Often overlooked by visitors is the abundance of outdoor activities, national parks, recreation areas, and other things to do outside of Las Vegas.
+In fact, Las Vegas can be a haven for outdoor enthusiasts.

 Grand Canyon (65% of respondents): Ranking as the most popular thing to do outside of Las Vegas, the Grand Canyon offers two unique experiences – The South and West Rims.
 The South Rim of the Grand Canyon, while further from Vegas, is the more scenic option, often referred to as the “real” Grand Canyon.
 The West Rim is a touch closer to the city and features a Skywalk attraction that extends out 70 feet over the edge and gives you a great view of the bottom of the canyon, 2,000 feet below through the walkway’s glass floor.